About OA

 Lodges

 An OA lodge helps the local Scouts BSA council provide a quality Scouting program through recognition of Scouting spirit and performance, development of youth leadership and service, promotion of Scout camping and outdoor programs, and enhancement of membership tenure.
 Every council is encouraged to have an Order of the Arrow lodge.
 Each lodge operates under a charter granted by the National Council, BSA, and must apply annually for its renewal.
-The Boy Scouts of America will grant a charter to only one lodge per council.
+Scouting America will grant a charter to only one lodge per council.

 Sections

 An Order of the Arrow section consists of lodges within a geographic area of the region.
 Once every year, representatives of lodges in the section come together for a conclave to share in fellowship, skills, and training.
 In addition, the section creates a monitoring/mentoring relationship with its lodges, provides leadership development opportunities, fosters understanding and adherence to national OA policies and procedures, and coordinates OA administrative and program functions.
 A section is lead by three elected youth officers, the section chief, section vice chief, and section secretary, who are advised by an adult section adviser and professional section staff adviser.
-Our lodge is currently in Section G17N lead by Section Chief Evan Schilling-Okinaka.
+Our lodge is a member of Section G17N.
+Each year the approximately fifty elected section chiefs are invited to a national planning meeting in Dallas, TX.
+The section chiefs form the conference committee for a National Order of the Arrow event, such as the National Order of the Arrow conference, which is held under the guidance of the National Order of the Arrow committee.

 Region Leadership